antimobucc/AppleMaps/README.md

 # AppleMaps

-Whit this project i wanted to learn more about MapKit framework and its components.
+With this project i wanted to learn more about MapKit framework and its components.
 I started with recreating the interface of the application with some default components, such as:
 -Sheet modal view
 -Map compass